 - Sound- Natural sounds (birds tweeting) were selected for fruit, classical music for wine, and pop-jazz for coffee.

-- Lightning- The fruit section had fixtures mimicking daylight, LED light was used to illuminate the wine section, and a LED spotlight was used for the coffee area.
+- Lighting- The fruit section had fixtures mimicking daylight, LED light was used to illuminate the wine section, and a LED spotlight was used for the coffee area.

 The multiple shopper movement patterns were recorded with stereo cameras mounted on the ceiling (EagleEyes, Eagle Vision Systems B.V., Naarden, the Netherlands).
 These cameras generated tracks per shopper that were stitched together in a software system (Eagle Area Monitor, Eagle Vision Systems B.V., Naarden, the Netherlands).
 The tracks were then displayed on a floorplan map of the supermarket and analyzed using a software system for the recognition and analysis of spatial behavior (TrackLab, Noldus Information Technology, Wageningen, the Netherlands).